OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ### Cross-site request forgery

+DO NOT: Send sensitive data without validating Anti-Forgery-Tokens.

 DO: Send the anti-forgery token with every POST/PUT request:

+#### Using the full .NET-Framework :
 ```csharp
 using (Html.BeginForm("LogOff", "Account", FormMethod.Post, new { id = "logoutForm",
                         @class = "pull-right" }))